Fees and surcharges

 - Compliance monitoring and administration fees

 Facilities that send “high-strength” or more concentrated waste to the sewer system pay an extra surcharge based on how much material is in their wastewater.
 High-strength waste contains a higher concentration of total suspended solids (TSS) and biochemical oxygen demand (BOD) than typical wastewater.
 BOD is a measure of organic material that uses up oxygen in the water.
 The surcharge fee covers the cost of treating this high-strength waste at the treatment plants.

 Facilities that violate the regulations are required to reimburse King County for the costs associated with the violation.
 Post-violation fees include the costs of preparing enforcement documents, performing inspections, conducting sampling and laboratory analysis associated with the violation.
 Based on King County Code, the Wastewater Treatment Division seeks to recover the full cost associated with violations from those facilities that violate the rules.

-King County Code specifies an appeal procedure for permits, authorizations, violations, and penalties.
+King County Code specifies an appeal procedure for compliance, monitoring and administration tier placement, surcharge waste strength, violations, and penalties.

 To appeal the high strength surcharge, facilities must establish that the assigned concentration of the wastewater is incorrect.
 Consult with the assigned KCIW compliance investigator to learn more about this process.

 KCIW provides appeal procedures to those being fined when it provides the Notice of Violation or Enforcement Action document.

 No. Issuance fees are designed to recover the cost of reviewing the application and issuing the approval.
 The fee is billed when the facility receives the permit or authorization.
-It is not refundable because it is charging for work that was performed.
+It is not refundable because it is charging for work that has already been performed.